-We constructed three-dimensional (3D) images from the measurement data using programs provided by SPring-8 [18].
-Figure 3(a) displays a typical image of a cross section.
-In the image, the brightness increases with the x-ray absorption rate and thus, in order of increasing brightness, we have regions consisting of air, Lycopodium powder, and gelated CsCl solution.
-After applying brightness inversion and noise reduction, we obtained images of particles through binarization [19].
-Figures 3(b) and 3(c) display typical vertical and horizontal cross sections of a sample prepared under typical conditions for which the paste exhibits memory of shaking.

-In these figures, it is seen that the density of particles is not uniform and low-density regions form interstices along the direction perpendicular to the applied shaking.
-We do not find such an anisotropic structure in samples without memory of shaking; Fig. 4(a) displays a typical horizontal cross section of a sample prepared with an initial volume fraction too small for memory of shaking to appear, while Fig. 4(b) corresponds to the unshaken case of Fig. 3.
+the brightness increases with the X-ray absorption rate, and thus, in order of increasing brightness, we have regions consisting of air, Lycopodium powder, and gelated CsCl solution.
+After applying brightness inversion and noise reduction, we obtained images of particles through binarization [18].
+Figures 3(b) and (c) display typical vertical and horizontal cross sections of a sample prepared under typical conditions for which the paste exhibits memory of shaking.
+In these figures, it is seen that the density of particles is not uniform, and low density regions form interstices along the direction perpendicular to the applied shaking.
+This should be compared with the finding reported in Ref.
+[9] of short-range anisotropy in which the number of neighboring particles increases in the same direction perpendicular to the shaking direction.
+We investigate the anisotropy in the arrangement of neighboring particles and the anisotropy of interstices in Secs.
+III and IV, respectively.

-We investigate the short-range anisotropy in the arrangement of neighboring particles in Sec.
-III and then features of these anisotropic interstices in Sec.
-IV.
-We calculated the center of mass of the particles from the 3D binary images [20].
-As a measure of the height within a sample, we introduce the quantity $\zeta(z)$, representing the fraction of the total number of particles contained in the 3D image that exist below z, the height above the bottom.
-Because we took the 3D images such that the bottom of a layer was included and the concentration of particles was nearly constant throughout a sample, $\zeta(z)$ is approximately proportional to z.
+We calculated the center-of-mass of the particles from the 3-d binary images [19].
+As a measure of the height within a sample, we introduce the quantity $\zeta(z)$, representing the fraction of the total number of particles contained in the 3-d image that exit below z, the height above the bottom.
+Because we took the 3-d images such that the bottom of a layer was included and the concentration of particles was nearly constant throughout a sample, $\zeta(z)$ is approximately proportional to z.
 Generally, the position corresponding to $\zeta = 1$ coincided with the top surface of a layer.
-However, there were a few samples with small φ_g (smaller than approximately 15%) for which the entire height of the layer was not included in the 3D image due to the large thickness.
+However, there were a few samples with small φ_q (smaller than approximately 15%) for which the entire height of the layer was not included in the 3-d image due to the large thickness.
 In such cases, therefore, $\zeta = 1$ did not correspond to the top surface.
-The total number of Lycopodium particles detected in a 3D image was approximately 5×10^5 when the entire height of the layer was included.
+The total number of Lycopodium particles detected in a 3-d image was approximately 5×10^5 when the entire height of the layer was included.